MustWin/cmeter/README.md

     # name of the container label to look for
     label: cmeter.tracking

-# stats collection stuff
+# usage collection stuff
 collector:
-  # The rate at which the collector polls for container stats.
+  # The rate at which the collector polls for container usage.
   rate: 1800

 # The reporting driver and driver parameters